thoughtworks/talisman/README.md

 #### Developing locally

 To contribute to Talisman, you need a working golang development environment.
-Chech [this link](https://golang.org/doc/install) to help you get started with that.
+Check [this link](https://golang.org/doc/install) to help you get started with that.

 Once that is done, you will need to have the godep dependency manager installed.
 To install godep, you will need to fetch it from Github.